abpframework/abp/docs/en/others/free-licenses-vs-pro-licenses.md

 ## Samples

-We provide many sample solutions based on the ABP Framework and ABP Commercial.
-All the [sample solutions](https://docs.abp.io/en/abp/latest/Samples/Index) built with the ABP Framework are also valid for the ABP Commercial.
-So, ABP Commercial users can benefit from these samples as well.
+We provide many sample solutions based on the ABP and ABP.
+All the [sample solutions](https://docs.abp.io/en/abp/latest/Samples/Index) built with the ABP are also valid for the ABP.
+So, ABP users can benefit from these samples as well.
 For that reason, we create many samples on the open-source side to provide more value for everyone.

-However, there are some samples valid only for the ABP Commercial.
-See the [samples for the ABP Commercial](../samples).
+However, there are some samples valid only for the ABP.
+See the [samples for the ABP](../samples).

 ## Support

-ABP Commercial provides two premium support options;
+ABP provides two premium support options;

 * All [license types](https://commercial.abp.io/pricing) has the premium forum support.
-Your questions are answered by the ABP Framework development and experienced support team with a high priority.
+Your questions are answered by the ABP development and experienced support team with a high priority.
 * Enterprise license holders can send direct email and create private hidden tickets.

 Using the open-source project, you can still get community support via [Stack Overflow](https://stackoverflow.com/questions/tagged/abp) and [GitHub Issues](https://github.com/abpframework/abp/).